Digital-Anthropic/cloud-labs/terraform/theory/README.md

 configuration language.

-This documentation provides an overview of Terraform, its components, the benefits of adopting Infrastructure as Code practices and also how to get started with the code provided.
+This documentation provides an overview of Terraform, its components, the benefits of adopting Infrastructure as Code practices and also some terraform concepts that we consider valuable before starting writing tf files.

 In essence, Terraform acts as a reconciler between the current state of infrastructure(kept in tf state, usually in the cloud) and the desired